syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 The given value must be a numeric value.
 If it is non-integer value, the value is rounded down.

-> Note: If the given value is nonnumeric, the ISEVEN function returns the ‘#VALUE!’ error value.
+> Note: If the given value is nonnumeric, the ISEVEN function returns the ‘&#35;VALUE!’ error value.